David-Else/developer-workstation-setup-script-debian/README.md

 ![Debian_logo](./images/debian_logo.svg)

-This guide provides instructions for setting up a developer workstation using Debian 13 "Trixie" (currently unreleased, but in hard freeze).
-The Ansible playbook automates the installation of software and configurations.
+This guide provides instructions for setting up a developer workstation using Debian 13 "Trixie".
 While the software and setup choices are mainly aimed towards developers, it is also suitable for general use.

 ## Installation